 How your business can compete with large retailers

-Sometimes it can seem like the odds are stacked against small retail businesses.
-Large retailers have buying power, big budgets and visible main street presence.
-Here's how you can level the playing field.
+Sometimes it seems like the odds are stacked against small retail businesses.
+Here's how to level the playing field.

 Choosing the best retail strategy

 Competing with big retailers can be a daunting task, especially if you're new to business.
-Your competitors already have an established customer base, solid marketing campaigns, good store locations and well-trained staff.
+Your competitors already have an established customer base, solid marketing campaigns, good store locations and well-trained employees.

 How can you compete with all of that?
 Well, there are two main options when it comes to competing with bigger businesses – you can try to emulate what they do, or you can do things differently.